lpberg/lua-gnuplot/readme.md

 ## About

-This repo is a fork from the origional repo on bitbucket.
+This repo is a fork from the original repo on bitbucket.
 The original author is lucashnegri (https://bitbucket.org/lucashnegri/lua-gnuplot)

 lua-gnuplot is a small library for using gnuplot in a Lua program.
 It works by generating a [gnuplot][1] script from a Lua plot definition and calling the